Restaurants and Bars in the Costa Ballena

 From fine international dining to typical Costa Rican meals, your palate will be pleased.
-Very much “in vogue” is fusion cuisine, which is preparing traditional or exotic recipes with all the fresh fruit and crispy vegetable that our area offers.
+Fusion cuisine is very much “in vogue”.
+It includes preparing traditional or exotic recipes with all the fresh fruits and crispy vegetables that our area offers.
 Fresh fish is available at many restaurants in Costa Ballena and South Pacific, ask for the special of the day!

 Typical Costa Rican meals are generally wholesome and reasonably priced.
 Gallo Pinto, the national dish of fried rice and black beans is served as a breakfast.
 At lunch, the Gallo Pinto becomes a Casado: rice and beans supplemented with cabbage and tomato salad, fried plantains, and meat, fish or chicken.
-Beware of black beans and chicharrones (crackling and fried lard), which might prove to be too much for delicate stomachs.
-The Olla de Carne is a good alternative if you hunger for a substantial soup.
+Beware of black beans and chicharrones (crackling in fried lard), which might prove to be too much for delicate stomachs.
+The Olla de Carne is a good alternative if you are hungry for a substantial soup.
 It is cooked with all sorts of root vegetables, meat, plantains, and coriander.
-And ceviche is a refreshing healthy snack in the afternoon.
-And our last recommendation Try a Sopa de Mariscos (seafood soup) in a fish restaurant.
+Ceviche is a refreshing healthy snack in the afternoon.
+Our last recommendation is to try a Sopa de Mariscos (seafood soup) in a fish restaurant.
 Delicious!

-Nonalcoholic beverages, like smoothies and juices, are outstanding for their taste, once again ask which fruits they have on hand.
+Nonalcoholic beverages like smoothies and juices are outstanding for their taste, ask which fruits are available.
 They will ask you if you want it “en agua” or “en leche”, prepared “with water” or “with milk”.
 Imported drinks may be expensive so you might be better off trying the local Costa Rican drinks.
-"Cerveza" (beer) is a very popular drink and the most widely available being Bavaria, Imperial and Pilsen.
+"Cerveza" (beer) is a very popular drink and the most widely available brands are Bavaria, Imperial, and Pilsen.
 Wines are usually imported from Chile or Argentina.
 Don´t forget to enjoy a “cafecito”.
 At some of the typical places, you can have it “chorreado”, manually filtered.

 Discover and Enjoy…

-Know nothing about Costa Ballena, but are intrigued?
-Let’s start from the beginning!
-Take a tour of Costa Ballena.
+know nothing about Costa Ballena, but are intrigued?
+Let’s start at the beginning!
+Take a tour of Costa Ballena

 Check out our Current Issue >